Join Our Faculty

-Vanderbilt University School of Nursing seeks highly qualified faculty to teach in its MSN, DNP, and PhD in Nursing Science programs.
-Vanderbilt has a long history of a tri-partite mission of research, teaching, and practice and faculty are encouraged to expand their expertise in these areas.
+Vanderbilt University School of Nursing is also seeking highly qualified faculty to teach on campus in its MSN programs.
+Vanderbilt has a long history in teaching, practice, and scholarship, and faculty are encouraged to expand their expertise in these areas.

-Faculty must hold a master's degree in nursing and a doctorate in nursing or related discipline with an active program of research or scholarship and practice is required.
+Faculty must hold a master's degree in nursing and a doctorate in nursing or related discipline.
+Current practice is required.
+An area of scholarship or program of research is preferred.
 Minority candidates are especially encouraged to apply.
 All faculty positions are 12-month appointments and benefit packages are exceptional.

 Vanderbilt University School of Nursing